Our Texas Education Agency (TEA) approved core academic subject courses are administered to all students at the appropriate grade level.

 WHAT DOES THE CURRICULUM LOOK LIKE?

-Our curriculum (Comprehend) runs on a platform accessible through Blackboard, the most commonly used online learning system in the U.S.
+Our curriculum (BrightThinker) runs on a platform accessible through Blackboard, the most commonly used online learning system in the U.S.

 WHAT IS THE COURSE SCHEDULE?